Structural and chemical disorder in Ni$_2$MnGa Heusler alloy investigated by nuclear magnetic resonance

-Calculated magnetic moments and hyperfine fields for structures with defects reveal that the impact of a defect is very localized: essentially only the atoms participating in the defect and their nearest neighbors are noticeably affected, whereas the properties of more distant ("bulk-like") atoms farther than \qty{5}{\AA} already coincide with the values of the pure \nmg structure.
-Using Mn$\leftrightarrow$Ga case as an example, in the following text we describe how the calculated data in Table~\ref{tab:calc} can be used to interpret the NMR spectra.
+An example of how the calculated data in Table~\ref{tab:calc} can help to interpret the NMR spectra is demonstrated on Mn$\leftrightarrow$Ga case.
 The magnetic moments of the "bulk-like" Mn$_\mathrm{Mn}$ atoms in Mn$\leftrightarrow$Ga structure are equal to the value of \qty{3.79(2)}{\magneton} of Mn moments in pure \nmg (with an estimated accuracy margin of \qty{0.02}{\magneton}).
 Consequently, also the hyperfine fields of the "bulk-like" Mn atoms coincide with the value in pure \nmg within the precision estimate of the calculations $\sim\qty{0.2}{T}$, which gives essentially zero shift in frequency (see Table~\ref{tab:calc}).
 On the other hand, the calculated moment of Mn$_\mathrm{Ga}$ involved in the antisite is \qty{-3.93(2)}{\magneton}, which leads to a slight increase in $B^\mathrm{core}_\mathrm{Fermi}$ by \qty{1.1(5)}{T}.
 This shift is overcome by the opposing valence contribution $B^\mathrm{4s}_\mathrm{Fermi}$, which for Mn$_\mathrm{Ga}$ is by \qty{7.9(5)}{T} larger than for Mn$_\mathrm{Mn}$ in pure \nmg, thus reducing the total hyperfine field.
-Therefore, the \mn resonance of Mn$_\mathrm{Ga}$ should be significantly decreased (calculations yield a shift of \qty{\sim72}{MHz}) with respect to the bulk Mn$_\mathrm{Mn}$; differences in $B_\mathrm{orb}$ and $B_\mathrm{dip}$ are negligible.
+Therefore, the calculations predict that \mn resonance of Mn$_\mathrm{Ga}$ should be significantly decreased (\qty{\sim72}{MHz}) relative to the bulk Mn$_\mathrm{Mn}$; differences in $B_\mathrm{orb}$ and $B_\mathrm{dip}$ are negligible.